i-pi/i-pi/docs/src/tutorials.rst

    </thermostat> <tau units=’femtosecond’> 250 </tau> </barostat> ...
    </dynamics> ... </motion> ... </system>

-with the rest of the and tag being the same as before.
+with the rest of the :ref:`ensemble` and :ref:`dynamics` tags being the same as before.

 Initialization from RESTART
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~